RPC for NestJS

 // optionally transform response data to DTO

-As any other RPC module, the generated NestJS RPC modules can be turned into LLM tools, invoking the server methods thru HTTP protocol.
+As with any RPC module, the generated NestJS RPC modules can be turned into LLM tools and invoke server methods over HTTP.